Lebesgue Covering Theorem and level sets of continuous functions: Fibers of continuous functions that connect or separate some opposite faces of the unit cube

-In this brief section, we take advantage of the fact that the subject matter is closely related to the parametric extension of the Poincaré-Miranda Theorem to provide a short, purely topological proof using Proposition \ref{prop:separationg} and Proposition \ref{prop:intofsepisconn}.
-The following fact is well-known (see \cite{boronski2012approximation}).
+In this short section, we take advantage of the fact that the subject matter is closely related to the parametric extension of the Poincaré-Miranda Theorem to provide a short, purely topological proof using Proposition \ref{prop:separationg} and Proposition \ref{prop:intofsepisconn}.
+The following fact is known \cite{boronski2012approximation}.
 However, for the sake of completeness, we provide a brief proof.